Q&A

 As a general rule, our lower age limit is 16 years.
 We can make exceptions down to 14 years in special cases.
 If you are under 18, you must travel with a guardian.
 If the person under the age of 18 has to cancel the trip, the guardian must accompany them.
 There is no age limit for tailor-made tours.

-For Norrøna Hvitserk Adventrue, the social factor on our trips is a crucial element in order to have high-class experiences.
-Our guests are adventure seeking and want to experience Norway in a realistic manner.
-Therefore, we always travel in small groups, in close proximity and within the various Norwegian cultures we visit.
+For Norrøna Adventure, the social factor on our trips is a crucial element in order to have high-class experiences.
+Our guests are adventure seeking and want to experience the destination they visit in a realistic manner.
+Therefore, we always travel in small groups, in close proximity and within the various cultures we visit.
 Approximately half of our guests travel alone, and there are no extra expenses connected to traveling alone unless you request a single room.
 During the trip, you will share room or tent with a person of the same sex.

 Even when you are traveling alone, you will always experience a friendly and positive atmosphere.
 Our guests are often keen travelers and explorers, and most people walk away from these experiences with new friendships.
 Good conversations and similar values often accompany our trips to learn more about each other and new ideas for future travels.
 You can read more about Solo Travel experiences in our interview with Mike Medves, in our Guest Stories section.

-Create new friendships and have the adventure of a lifetime on a trip with Norrøna Hvitserk Adventure.
+Create new friendships and have the adventure of a lifetime on a trip with Norrøna Adventure.

 Many of our trips are physically demanding, and we have a difficulty level our tours.
 This gives an indication of how demanding the trip you are considering is.
 If you are in doubt, you can contact us and we will give you more information.